tmarenko/GenshinImpact_PaimonShutUp/README.md

 Administrator rights needed for access to
 [Windows Audio session](https://learn.microsoft.com/en-us/windows/win32/api/audioclient/nn-audioclient-isimpleaudiovolume).

+## It's not working!
+What to do?

+Read [configuration section](#configuration) below and check the following steps:
+* Make sure that `language` parameter matches in-game language
+* Change `capture_mode` parameter to a different capture mode
+* If you are playing on a low screen resolution, try increasing `ocr_max_errors` parameter

 ## Configuration

 ### Edit `settings.cfg` file to:
 * setup in-game language
+* change screen capture modes
 * disable mute in the overworld
 * adjust name recognition to be more or less strict